-PROCEDURE
+PROCEDURE:

 1. Connect the Motion Detector to the interface and start the data-collection program.
 Two graphs: position vs. time and velocity vs. time will appear in the graph window.
 For now, hide or remove the velocity vs. time graph.
 Later, during the analysis of data, you will add the v-t graph back to your view.